 Only responsible persons (employer, managers/supervisors, self-employed workers) should file an accident and incident at work report under RIDDOR.
-However, it is in a workers best interest to ensure that the report is filed and that the submitted report is correct.
+However, it is in a worker’s best interest to ensure that the report is filed and that the submitted report is correct.
 If the report is not filled correctly, it could compromise your compensation claim.
 Your claim could either get thrown out on a technicality or you may not receive the full settlement due to you.

 Internal Accident & Incident Reporting Procedures Are Equally Important

-In addition to reporting workplace accidents and incidents to the authorities, every workplace should also have their own internal reporting procedure.
+In addition to reporting workplace accidents and incidents to the authorities, every workplace should also have its own internal reporting procedure.
 This ensures that all accidents are logged and recorded in one place for insurance and legal purposes.

 All employers have a legal duty of care to protect their workers’ health and safety in the workplace.
 Establishing proper accident reporting procedures is an integral part of this duty of care.